rafael-dias-moura/NLW-COPA-IGNITE/mobile/README.md

 **You need run server**

 - Install the packages with `npm install`.
-- Criate app in googleto access OAuth (<https://docs.expo.dev/guides/authentication/#google>)
+- Create app in googleto access OAuth (<https://docs.expo.dev/guides/authentication/#google>)
 - Make a copy of the file `.env.example` para `.env` and fill in correctly.
 - Change the file address `src/services/api.ts` put the machine IP.
 - Execute `npm run dev` to run Expo server.